A&E (TV network): 2013–2019

+2020–present

-In June 2020, Live PD was cancelled by the network in the wake of protests over the murder of George Floyd, and after reports were confirmed that the show's production staff had recorded and then deleted footage of the killing of Javier Ambler under police custody.
-A&E over-reliance on the series to fill its schedule resulted in the network losing half of its audience; up until that point, A&E's primetime viewership had been up by 4% year-over-year.
+In June 2020, amid a suspension in light of the George Floyd protests, A&E cancelled Live PD after reports were confirmed that the show's producers had recorded and then deleted footage of the killing of Javier Ambler under police custody.
+The footage was erased after the Austin Police Department conducted an investigation using the body cam footage they had from the officers.
+While defending the show in a statement, host Dan Abrams said that "contrary to many incorrect reports, neither A&E nor the producers of Live PD were asked for the footage or an interview by investigators from law enforcement or the District Attorney's office."
+A&E's over-reliance on the series to fill its schedule resulted in the network losing half of its audience; up until that point, A&E's primetime viewership had been up by 4% year-over-year.

-In 2021, A&E began a partnership with the professional wrestling promotion WWE to develop original content chronicling the company's history and performers, including eight episodes of Biography focusing on WWE figures, and WWE's Most Wanted Treasures—a series following Stephanie McMahon and Triple H in their search of wrestling memorabilia.
+In 2021, A&E began a partnership with the professional wrestling promotion WWE to develop original content chronicling the company's history and performers, including eight episodes of Biography focusing on WWE figures, and WWE's Most Wanted Treasures—a series following Stephanie McMahon and Paul "Triple H" Levesque in their search of wrestling memorabilia.
 Most Wanted Treasures was A&E's most-watched new series in 2021, while the premiere of a Biography episode on Stone Cold Steve Austin attracted the franchise's highest viewership in 16 years.

 In 2022, WWE and A&E announced a 24-episode renewal for Most Wanted Treasures, an additional 35 Biography: WWE Legends episodes, and the new series WWE Rivals.
+Rivals was renewed for a second season that premiered in February 2023, alongside the third season of Biography: WWE Legends.
+In December 2024, WWE announced a new reality series—WWE LFG—to premiere in 2025, as well as the new documentary series WWE's Greatest Moments and renewals for WWE Rivals.
+In March 2025, A&E renewed WWE LFG and WWE's Greatest Moments.

 Programming

-Notable original series seen on A&E have included Leah Remini: Scientology and the Aftermath, Breakfast with the Arts, The First 48, Duck Dynasty, Intervention, Live PD, Storage Wars, and Wahlburgers.
+Notable original series seen on A&E have included Leah Remini: Scientology and the Aftermath, Breakfast with the Arts, The First 48, Duck Dynasty, Intervention, Live PD, Storage Wars and Wahlburgers.